 In January 2021, we entered into a Capital on Demand Sales Agreement, or the ATM Sales Agreement, with JonesTrading Institutional Services LLC, or JonesTrading, and William Blair & Company, L.L.C., or William Blair, as agents, under which we may issue and sell shares of common stock, having an aggregate offering price of up to \$30.0 million.
 Sales of common stock through JonesTrading and William Blair may be made by any method that is deemed an "at the market" offering as defined in Rule 415(a)(4) under the Securities Act of 1933, as amended.
 We are not obligated to make any sales of common stock under the ATM Sales Agreement.
-In the year ended December 31, 2021, we issued and sold an aggregate of 5,225,406 shares of common stock pursuant to the ATM Sales Agreement for proceeds of \$10.6 million, after deducting commissions and fees.
-There were no sales under the ATM Sales Agreement during the three months ended March 31, 2022.
-We filed to amend and supplement the Prior Prospectus on April 15, 2022, and may offer and sell shares of our common stock having an aggregate offering price of up to \$16,929,022 under the sales agreement.
+During the year ended December 31, 2021, we issued and sold an aggregate of 5,225,406 shares of common stock pursuant to the ATM Sales Agreement for proceeds of \$10.6 million, after deducting commissions and fees.
+Pursuant to a prospectus relating to the ATM Sales Agreement we filed with the SEC on June 21, 2022, we may offer and sell shares of our common stock having an aggregate offering price of up to \$14,024,100 under the ATM Sales Agreement.
+There were no sales under the ATM Sales Agreement during the three and nine months ended September 30, 2022.